kumarshantanu/promenade/doc/intro.md

 ### `mdo`

 The `mdo` is similar to `clojure.core/do`, except that it returns the first encountered context value if any.
-An empty body of code yields `promenade.core/nothing`.
+An empty body of code yields `nil`.

 ### `mlet`

 The `mlet` macro is a lot like `clojure.core/let`, with the difference that it always binds to a matching result.
 Whenever a non-matching result is found, `mlet` immediately returns it without proceeding any further.
 The following snippet demonstrates the implicit matcher, which only proceeds on successful result - it aborts if at any point there's a non-success result.
-An empty body of code yields `promenade.core/nothing`.
+An empty body of code yields `nil`.

 ```clojure
 (prom/mlet [order (find-order-details order-id)    ; `order` binds to value if returned, `nothing` aborts mlet